nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 ## Receive Relationship Request

-Once the user has reviewed the relationship template and created the corresponding relationship creation change request, it is submitted over the backbone (as a cipher only the organization can decrypt) to the organization's Connector.
-The Connector decrypts the cipher and stores the relationship creation change request in the database.
+Once the user has reviewed the relationship template and created the corresponding relationship request, it is submitted over the backbone (as a cipher only the organization can decrypt) to the organization's Connector.
+The Connector decrypts the cipher and stores the relationship request in the database.

-The relationship creation change request can be accessed either manually via a REST API (pull) or it can be pushed to a [configurable custom HTTP endpoint](/integrate/connector-configuration).
+The relationship request can be accessed either manually via a REST API (pull) or it can be pushed to a [configurable custom HTTP endpoint](/integrate/connector-configuration).

 ![Get Open Relationship Requests Sequence Diagram](/assets/diagrams/integrate/Connector_GetOpenRelationshipRequests.png "Get Open Relationship Requests")